rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

 As always with delegation, the action will be executed on the delegated host, but the information is still that of the original host in the task.

 .. note::
      When used together with "serial", tasks marked as "run_once" will be run on one host in *each* serial batch.
+If the task must run only once regardless of "serial" mode, use
-     If it's crucial that the task is run only once regardless of "serial" mode, use :code:`when: inventory_hostname == ansible_play_hosts_all[0]` construct.
+     :code:`when: inventory_hostname == ansible_play_hosts_all[0]` construct.

 .. note::